How to get rid of garden pests

 - Prevent access to areas under sheds or decking – these are prime locations for families to set up camp!

-- Use securely sealed bins
+- Use securely sealed bins and make sure your rubbish is collected regularly.

 - Don’t leave any food waste lying around – make sure bird food is placed on raised bird feeders and tables